 - A Konditorei (confectionery) and café

-- A touch cheaper than most of the well-known independent coffee houses
+- Cheaper than most of the well-known independent coffee houses

 - See also: